MicrosoftDocs/powerquery-docs/powerquery-docs/table-promote-demote-headers.md

 ---
 title: Promote or demote column headers
-description: Promote or demote column headers
+description: In Power Query you can promote or demote headers from a table.
+This article demonstrates how to perform these operations.
 author: ptyx507
 ms.service: powerquery
 ms.reviewer: v-douklo